 Here is a list of the written assignments.
-See separate sheets with description of these assignments, posted on MyCR and included in the class handout.
+See separate sheets with description of these assignments will be posted on MyCR and included in the class handout.
 If papers are late, 20 points will be deducted for every day the paper is late, INCLUDING WEEKEND DAYS!
+Due dates are in the calendar above.

-- 1. Each outline or concept map for a chapter 20 points each (300 points total for 15 chapters) NO LATE PAPERS ACCEPTED FOR POINTS! - 2.
-Myers-Briggs assessment response paper 100 points - 3.
+1. Each outline or concept map for a chapter - 20 points each (300 points total for 15 chapters) NO LATE PAPERS ACCEPTED FOR POINTS for this assignment!

+- 2. Myers-Briggs assessment response paper 100 points - 3.
 Short research project paper 50 points - 4.
-Research paper planning sheet - 50 points - 5.
+Research paper planning sheet 50 points - 5.
 Developmental theory chart, presentation and short paper -100 points - 6.
 Autobiography paper 150 points - 7.
 Long research paper and presentation 200 points